-Monitoring Properties
+?
+Data Request Monitoring Off

 ?
-Data Request Monitoring Off 👻
+Procedure Request Monitoring Execute and INCLUDE

 ?
-Procedure Request Monitoring Execute and INCLUDE 🕞
+WebFOCUS System Procedure Monitoring Off

 ?
-WebFOCUS System Procedure Monitoring Off -
+Repository load type Bulk load

 Update Cancel

-The Monitoring Properties pane has the following options:
+The Settings pane has the following options:

 Data Request Monitoring

 Indicates whether Data Request Monitoring is on or off.
 When Global Data Request Monitoring is enabled, or set to On, Resource Analyzer collects information on all SQL SELECT and FOCUS TABLE, TABLEF, MATCH, GRAPH, MODIFY, and MAINTAIN requests.
 The default value is Off.
 Monitoring will be done by individually selected data sources.